nibags/apparmor-ksyntaxhighlighting/README.md

 **Last Change:** September 2017

-*This file is part of the KDE's Kate project.*
+*This file is part of the KDE's Kate project.
+Included in KDE Frameworks 5.39.0 and higher.*

 ## Description: